 During these studies, people with optic neuritis were randomised for treatment with intravenous steroids, oral steroids or placebo.
 Afterwards, they were evaluated for several years.

 The results of these studies showed that treatment with steroids had little effect on the final visual outcome of patients with optic neuritis.

 The patients that were treated with IV steroids had fewer repeat attacks of optic neuritis than patients treated with oral steroids alone.
 Those treated with oral steroids alone had a higher risk of repeat attacks of optic neuritis than those treated with placebo.

-More importantly, patients treated initially with IV steroids had around half the risk of developing MS in two years as patients treated with oral steroids only, or placebo.
+More importantly, patients treated initially with IV steroids had around half the risk of developing MS in two years as patients treated with oral steroids only or placebo.
 Of those treated with IV (followed by oral) steroids, 7.5% developed MS in the following 2 years, versus around 16% in the other groups.

-As a result of the study, eye doctors now treat patients with a combination of IV and oral steroids or monitor the condition without prescriving medical treatment.
+As a result of the study, eye doctors now treat patients with a combination of IV and oral steroids or monitor the condition without prescribing medical treatment.
 Use of oral steroids alone is not recommended.

 For patients who do receive medical treatment, this generally comes in the form of three days of IV steroids, followed by about 11 days of oral steroids.

-Unfortunately there are no clear preventive measures.
+Unfortunately, there are no clear preventive measures.
 Patients need to ensure an adequate intake of Vitamin D. Patients with MS are encouraged to give up smoking and to receive influenza vaccinations in seasons deemed to be appropriate, as influenza infections and smoking are risk factors for MS.